PhilipGibbs/Lebesgue/References.md

 ### H.C.
 Hansen, “Towards the minimal universal cover”, Normat 29 (1981) 115-119, 148

 ### M.D.
 Kovalev (1985), "A Minimal Lebesgue Covering Exists", Mathematical notes of the Academy of Sciences of the USSR, Volume 40, Issue 3 (1986) pp 736–739
-For the case of the convex cover it is shown that a minimal cover exists.
+For the case of the non-convex cover it is shown that a minimal cover exists.
 See also Weiss-Kelly (1979)

 ### K Bezdek, R Connelly "Covering curves by translates of a convex set" American Mathematical Monthly, 1989
 On the translation cover problem